 EDU 5454 Collaboration with Parents and Professionals

-*Sessions B and C include EDU 5560 Field Experience (Student Teaching) and EDU 5001 Saturday Seminar (once per month).
+Fall and spring sessions include EDU 5560 Field Experience (Student Teaching) and EDU 5001 Saturday Seminar (once per month).

 Optional: Master of Education Track

-Students interested in pursuing their M.Ed. would also complete the M.Ed. session.
+Students interested in pursuing their M.Ed. would also complete the M.Ed. sessions.

 EDU 5110 Curricular Issues